QuiltMC/art/contributed-art/Azagwen/README.md

 # Licensing Terms

-The works of art in this folder are provided under the [Creative Commons BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+The works of art in this folder are provided under the [CC0 1.0 Universal License](https://creativecommons.org/publicdomain/zero/1.0/).
 A copy of this license is also provided [within this folder](./LICENSE.md).